github/docs/content/actions/learn-github-actions/migrating-from-gitlab-cicd-to-github-actions.md

 </tr>
 </table>

-For more information, see "[Persisting workflow data using artifacts](/actions/configuring-and-managing-workflows/persisting-workflow-data-using-artifacts)."
+For more information, see "[Storing workflow data as artifacts](/actions/guides/storing-workflow-data-as-artifacts)."

-### Databases and Service containers
+### Databases and service containers

 Both systems enable you to include additional containers for databases, caching, or other dependencies.

-In GitLab, primary containers are specified with a `image` key while {% data variables.product.prodname_actions %} use `container` key for primary containers.
-In both system additional containers can be specificed with `services` key.
+In GitLab CI/CD, a container for the job is specified with the `image` key, while {% data variables.product.prodname_actions %} uses the `container` key.
+In both systems, additional service containers are specified with the `services` key.

-Below is an example in GitLab and {% data variables.product.prodname_actions %} configuration syntax.
+Below is an example of the syntax for each system:

 <table class="d-block">
 <tr>
 <th>
-GitLab
+GitLab CI/CD
 </th>
 <th>
-GitHub Actions
+{% data variables.product.prodname_actions %}
 </th>
 </tr>
 <tr>